 “To make this happen we need to come up with radical innovations.
 Just think what it would mean if we could use artificial intelligence on all our seismic data, or avoid the need for drilling lateral wells with automated drilling or decarbonizing our natural gas at a much lower price?”, says Kvalheim.

 Those questions remain to be answered.
 The new technology strategy will aim to answer many questions, and is a natural follow-up in the wake of both the new company strategy and the Climate Roadmap that were introduced earlier this year.

-Many of the solutions that have paved the way for what Statoil is today have come out of kitchens, garages and maybe even while walking the dog.
-Those ideas will make it possible for Statoil to continue to produce energy in the best possible way, no matter whether it is oil, natural gas, wind or maybe something completely different.
+Many of the solutions that have paved the way for what Equinor is today have come out of kitchens, garages and maybe even while walking the dog.
+Those ideas will make it possible for Equinor to continue to produce energy in the best possible way, no matter whether it is oil, natural gas, wind or maybe something completely different.

 Cooking up ideas that could save millions

 Innovation “chef” Ellingsen has previously developed many creative ideas in his own garage.
 Just like Theodore Rimspoke, the bicycle repairman in the popular Norwegian animation film, Pinchcliffe Grand Prix, he’s happiest in the company of incurable optimists: people who have the courage to test weird and wonderful ideas in front of others, and who dare to fail—without having to go through long and complex processes to find out that an idea was unworkable.

 “This is very early-stage research.
 We can try and fail here, and try again—but do it as cheaply as possible,” Lars Brenne says.